RichLogan/JustHealth/Documentation/User Documentation/index.rst

 Welcome to JustHealth's User Documentation!
 =================================================

-JustHealth is a healthcare app designed to support care for patients with chronic health conditions and their patients.
+JustHealth is a healthcare app designed to support carers for patients with chronic health conditions and their patients.

-*This document will list all the functionality the Android app and the Web app hold and explain to each type of user how to use each feature.
+This document will list all the functionality the Android app and the Web app hold and explains to each type of user how to use each feature.

-*The application has a number of different types of users, including:
+The application has a number of different types of users, including:

 1. Patients
 2. Carers
 3. Relatives
 4. Medical Professionals

-*Under each functionality heading I will list the features for the respective user.
+Under each functionality heading I will list the features for the respective user.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 6

    registration
    login